holgerson11/Plot-current-meter/README.md

 ## Overview

-This script takes raw files from a current meter and creates rose plots for each station them.
+This script takes raw files from a current meter and creates rose plots for each station.
 It also generates a summary .csv table which can be used for reporting.

 This script was created to plot data from current meters that are attached to a CPT during cable route surveys.